RememberOfLife/mirabel/README.md

   * in general what is the network interaction for the history manager
 * local docs / game rule window, per variant? images/graphic representations?
   * load rules from res?
+  * rule window from frontend or game wrap?
 * localization
 * file paths should have some sort of file manager menu
   * https://codereview.stackexchange.com/questions/194553/c-dear-imgui-file-browser